sonalgoyal/crux/README.txt

 d.
 Drop the war in tomcat/webapps and start tomcat by going to tomcat home/bin and enter startup.sh
 e.
 Go to http://localhost:8080/crux and define your connection, mapping and report.

-Instructions to build crux with MVN
+Instructions to build crux with Maven
 -----------------------------------
 A. Update hibernate.cfg.xml(crux/src/main/resources/ & crux/src/test/resources/) with your MySQL connection.url, connection.username and connection.password.
 B. Update pom.xml and define db configurations(driver, url, username, password specified under properties section).